SumoLogic/sumologic-documentation/docs/api/metrics.md

 You will need:

 * An Enterprise account.
-For more information, see [Cloud Flex](/docs/manage/manage-subscription/cloud-flex-accounts) or [Cloud Flex Credits](/docs/manage/manage-subscription/cloud-flex-credits-accounts), depending on the Sumo Logic packaging you have.
+For more information, see [Sumo Logic Credits accounts](/docs/manage/manage-subscription/sumo-logic-credits-accounts) or [Cloud Flex (Legacy) Accounts](/docs/manage/manage-subscription/cloud-flex-legacy-accounts), depending on the Sumo Logic package you have.
 * An access key/access ID for authentication.
 Username/password are not supported.